 Sportmarket currently has restrictions on residents of the following countries from signing up to use their service:

 And any other country not on their approved country list.

 The commissions below are charged by Sportmarket when you use a betting exchange or bookmaker that charges commission for bet placement through them.
 These commissions are lower than those charged by other brokers, and much lower than you would typically get with a personal account.

 Note that these commissions are already factored into the odds shown on the Sportmarket platform, for ease of comparison.

 - Betfair - 2.30%

 - Matchbook - 1.80%

 Note that whilst other brokers and Matchbook itself charge commission on both winning and losing bets, using Matchbook through Sportmarket will only result in charges on winning bets.

-In addition to these exchange commissions, Sportmarket also charge a turnover based commission for the following two bookmakers, where the affiliate commissions that they receive are too low to recover costs:
+In addition to these exchange commissions, Sportmarket also charge a turnover based commission for the following five bookmakers, where the affiliate commissions that they receive are too low to recover costs:

 Payment Methods and Fees